codefellows/seattle-301d43/08-sql-intro-and-postgres/README.md

 ## Daily Plan
 <!-- Below is a template.
 Please delete, change, update as you see fit... -->
-- Notes:
-  - All the things are awesome!

 - Code Review
 - New Material